1 Policy Statement

 3. Do not unnecessarily disclose potentially sensitive information in “out of office” messages.

-4. Emails on the corporate IT systems are automatically scanned for malicious software, spam and unencrypted proprietary or personal information.
+4. Emails on the corporate IT systems are automatically scanned for malicious software, spam, and unencrypted proprietary or personal information.
 Unfortunately, the scanning process is not 100% effective (e.g. compressed and encrypted attachments may not be fully scanned), therefore undesirable/unsavory emails are sometimes delivered to users.
-Delete such emails or report them as security incidents to IT Help/Service Desk in the normal way.
+Delete such emails or report them as security incidents to the IT Help/Service Desk in the normal way.

 5. Except when specifically authorized by management or where necessary for IT system administration purposes, employees must not intercept, divert, modify, delete, save or disclose emails.

 6. Limited personal use of the corporate email systems is permitted at the discretion of local management provided always that it is incidental and occasional, and does not interfere with business.
-You should have no expectations of privacy: all emails traversing the corporate systems and networks are subject to automated scanning and may be quarantined and/or reviewed by authorized employees.
+You should have no expectations of privacy: all emails traversing the corporate systems and networks are subject to automated scanning and maybe quarantined and/or reviewed by authorized employees.

-7. Do not use Gmail, Hotmail, Yahoo or similar external/third-party email services (commonly known as “web-mail”) for business purposes.
-Do not forward or auto-forward corporate email to external/third party email systems.
+7. Do not use Gmail, Hotmail, Yahoo, or similar external/third-party email services (commonly known as “web-mail”) for business purposes.
+Do not forward or auto-forward corporate email to external/third-party email systems.
 [You may access your own web-mail via corporate IT facilities at local management discretion provided that such personal use is strictly limited and is not considered private.